What We Do

 More than 90% of our seniors live below the Federal Poverty Level and struggle to meet basic needs, living on less than $1,000/month and paying rent and utilities, leaving just a few dollars a day to pay for food, medication, transportation and other expenses.
 Our program provides an alternative to seniors who are unable to drive or lack access to transportation.

-Nearly 350 low-income seniors rely on Mending The Gap every month, and we are proud to provide all our services free of charge.
+Nearly 400 low-income seniors rely on Mending The Gap every month, and we are proud to provide all our services free of charge and without a waiting list.

 Mending The Gap is dedicated to providing exceptional support services for individuals age 60+ regardless of race, color, religion, sex, national origin, place of birth, ancestry, citizenship, military or veteran status, or disability.